animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 #### Guy whose name I don’t remember

-When I first arrived, as I first left my psychiatric unit room, and turned right, I followed a music spell that paused and started with each movement I made, as if I was tied in consciousness to that orchestration.
-I slowly walked into the open-area lounge area far ahead to the left, with big doors.
-He was in there in the left of the room playing the piano, honestly beautifully.
+When I first arrived, as I first left my psychiatric unit room, and turned right, I followed the music, as it followed in pace with me.
+The music was playing exactly in tune with my steps.
+From the open-area lounge area far ahead to the left, with big doors, honestly beautifully, he was there playing the piano.

 ### My trauma